Authored by the expert who managed and guided the team behind the France Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Biarritz, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Biarritz, we always rely on the strongest methodology we can, and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-INSEE House Price Index France's official statistics office and the reference series for existing home prices.
-We used it to anchor national price direction.
-We compared Biarritz signals against this baseline to avoid local-only bias.
+| INSEE – House Price Index | France's official statistics office, the reference series for existing-home price changes nationally. | We used it to anchor the national direction of prices and the apartments vs. houses growth split.
+We then compared Biarritz signals to this baseline to avoid local-only bias. |

-Notaires de France Notaires compile notarized transaction data and co-produce key indicators with INSEE.
-We used it to frame the national cycle and turning points.
-We cross-checked our Biarritz story against these national benchmarks.
+| Notaires de France | Notaires compile official notarized transaction data and co-produce key price indicators with INSEE. | We used it to frame the national market cycle, including sales volumes and turning points.
+We cross-checked the Biarritz story against these national reference points. |

-DVF Dataset (DGFiP) Official government dataset of notarized transactions from the French tax authority.
-We used it as the hard-data backbone for local reality.
-We triangulated with portal estimates to build confident local price levels.
+| DVF dataset (DGFiP / data.gouv.fr) | Official government dataset of notarized transactions published on France's open data portal. | We used it as the hard-data backbone for local price reality.
+We triangulated it with portal estimates to build confident local price levels based on what actually sold. |

-Service-Public DVF Explainer Official French public service site explaining what DVF covers and its limitations.
-We used it to interpret DVF correctly.
-We also kept our methodology transparent for non-professional readers.
+| Service-Public – DVF explainer | The official French public-service site explaining what DVF covers and its methodological limits. | We used it to make sure we interpreted DVF correctly in terms of coverage and exclusions.
+We also used it to keep the methodology transparent for non-professional readers. |

-SeLoger Biarritz Major French property portal with a longstanding pricing model and neighborhood data.
-We used it for current price-per-square-meter snapshots.
-We cross-checked these levels against DVF-based medians.
+| SeLoger – Biarritz price page | One of France's largest property portals with a well-established pricing model and neighborhood-level splits. | We used it for January 2026 price-per-m² snapshots and neighborhood price contrasts.
+We cross-checked these levels against DVF-based medians from PAP. |

-PAP Biarritz Major platform that explicitly blends DVF official transactions with its own market data.
-We used it to get DVF-tethered medians by property size and neighborhood.
-We used it as a key cross-check against SeLoger estimates.
+| PAP – Biarritz prices (DVF + PAP) | Major French platform that explicitly blends DVF official transactions with its own market data. | We used it to obtain DVF-tethered medians by property size and by neighborhood.
+This served as our primary cross-check against SeLoger's modelled estimates. |

-INSEE Dossier Complet Biarritz Official local socio-demographic profile from France's statistics office.
-We used it to ground demand drivers like population and housing stock.
-We kept the narrative specific to Biarritz's structure.
+| INSEE – Dossier complet Biarritz | Official local socio-demographic profile for the commune of Biarritz from INSEE. | We used it to ground demand driver analysis in real population and housing stock data.
+We kept the narrative specific to Biarritz's actual housing structure rather than guessing. |

-Banque de France Credit Data Central bank's official statistics on credit production and mortgage rates.
-We used it to anchor where mortgage rates sit going into 2026.
-We translated rates into what buyers can actually afford in Biarritz.
+| Banque de France – household credit rates | The French central bank's official statistics on credit production and average mortgage rates. | We used it to anchor where mortgage rates sit going into 2026 and to understand the direct driver of buying power.
+We then translated that into what buyers can realistically afford in Biarritz. |

-Observatoire Credit Logement Widely cited industry observatory with clear methodology on mortgage conditions.
-We used it to cross-check mortgage rate levels and trends.
-We avoided relying on a single source for credit conditions.
+| Observatoire Credit Logement / CSA | Widely cited industry observatory with a clear methodology and frequent updates on mortgage market conditions. | We used it to cross-check the level and trend of mortgage rates and borrower solvency.
+This helped us avoid relying on a single source for rate conditions. |

-Legifrance HCSF Decision Official legal publication platform of the French state.
-We used it to cite exact legal thresholds for credit access.
-We treated it as our source of truth for credit constraints.
+| Legifrance – HCSF decision text | Legifrance is the official legal publication platform of the French state. | We used it to cite the exact legal thresholds behind credit access rules.
+It is our source of truth when we discuss the hard limits on mortgage underwriting. |

-Legifrance Loi Le Meur Official publication of the law strengthening local tools against short-term rental pressure.
-We used it to connect local enforcement to the national framework.
-We explained why some investor strategies became less attractive.
+| Legifrance – Loi Le Meur | Official publication of the national law strengthening local tools against short-term rental pressure. | We used it to connect Biarritz's local enforcement to the national legal framework.
+This explains why certain investor strategies became less attractive after 2024 and 2025. |

 Get the full checklist for your due diligence in Biarritz